Hurdle rate definition

 When to Use Multiple Hurdle Rates

 It is possible that more than one hurdle rate will be used in the fixed asset proposal review process.
-Consider the alternatives noted below.
+Consider the alternatives noted below:

+Legal requirement.
 If a company is required by law to make an investment (such as for smokestack scrubbers), the hurdle rate does not apply at all, and cash flow discounting is irrelevant to the investment decision.
 The company must make the investment, no matter what the return from the investment may be.

+Risky outcome.
 If a proposed investment is considered to have an unusually risky outcome, the hurdle rate could be increased to reflect the higher degree of risk.
 This means that a risky project will only be accepted if it generates unusually high cash flows.
 An example of a risky investment is when the company is about to enter an entirely new market with which it is not familiar, and wants to invest funds in the construction of a production line for this market.

 Advantages of a Hurdle Rate